OctopusDeploy/docs/docs/administration/managing-infrastructure/workers/built-in-worker.md

 ## Built-in Worker

 When the built-in worker is executed, the Octopus server spawns a new process for Calamari.
 This conveniently allows a default Octopus set up to enable features like running script steps on the server and Azure deployments.
-However, this convenience comes at a cost: **security**.
+However, this convenience comes at the cost of **security** and **performance**.

 ## Default Configuration